Building A Budget With Allocations - All Flexibility Levels

 The Role of School Psychologists

-School psychologists are integral members of school-based multidisciplinary teams.
+School Psychologists are integral members of school-based multidisciplinary teams.
 They can help educators isolate student strengths and deficits, making targeted remediation possible.
-School psychologists also screen students who exhibit early warning indicators and collect data to determine the severity of student need at the lower tiers of a Multi-Tiered System of Support (MTSS).
-If concerns persist, school psychologists will complete psychological assessments to help school teams determine if students meet eligibility criteria for a disability classification for specialized instruction and related services.
+School Psychologists also screen students who exhibit early academic or social-emotional warning indicators and collect data to determine the severity of student need at the lower tiers of a Multi-Tiered System of Support (MTSS).
+If concerns persist, School Psychologists will complete psychological assessments to help school teams determine if students meet eligibility criteria for a disability classification for specialized instruction and related services.

 The Role of Social Workers